AElfProject/AElf/docs/tutorials/dapp/setup.md

   <img src="dep-yes.png" width="300">
 </p>

-Open vscode's terminal and build the project with the following command.
+Open vscode's **Integrated Terminal** and build the project with the following command.
 Note: you can find out more about vscode's terminal [**here**](https://code.visualstudio.com/docs/editor/integrated-terminal).

 #### Install script